General Motors LS-based small-block engine: Generation V (2013–present)

 In 2007, WardsAuto.com reported that the LS3 (used in the 2008 Chevrolet Corvette) and Vortec 6000 LFA (used in the 2008 Chevrolet Tahoe Hybrid) engines would be the final two designs in the Generation IV small-block engine family, and the future designs would be part of the Generation V engine family.
 An experimental engine was built based on the L92 engine from the Cadillac Escalade, GMC Yukon Denali, and Hummer H2, and reported to generate 450 bhp on gasoline via direct fuel injection, increased compression ratio to 11.5:1, and a modified engine controller.
 The first Gen V LT engine was the LT1, announced in 2012 as the initial powerplant for the redesigned Corvette C7, succeeding the LS engine family.
 The new logo formally adopts the Small Block name for the engines.

 The fifth generation of the iconic GM small block engine family features the same cam-in-block architecture and 4.4 in bore centers (the distance between the centers of each cylinder) that were born with the original small block in 1954.
 Structurally, the Gen-V small-block is similar to the Gen III/IV engines, including a deep-skirt cylinder block.
 Refinements and new or revised components are used throughout, including a revised cooling system and all-new cylinder heads.
 Because the positions of the intake and exhaust valves are flipped from where they would be in an LS engine, as well as the need for an addition to the camshaft to drive the high-pressure fuel pump for the direct fuel injection, few parts are interchangeable with the Gen III/IV engines.

-All Gen V engines use aluminum blocks with aluminum cylinder heads, and include direct injection, piston cooling jets, active fuel management, variable displacement oil pump, and continuously variable valve timing.
-(The L8T is an exception; see below for details.)
-However, they all retain their ancestors' two-valve pushrod valvetrain and 4.4 inch bore spacing.
+All Gen V engines use aluminum cylinder heads, direct injection, piston cooling jets, and continuously variable valve timing.
+However, they all retain their ancestors' two-valve pushrod valvetrain and 4.4 in bore spacing.